Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 A Night at 6760′ Camp

-Neither of us wanted to go through the top of the snow couloir.
-We also decided not to try looking for a way to bypass Point 7760.
-So we dropped 300′ over the rocks before returning to the gully.
-Another 1000′ descent then put us at the tip of the buttress.
+Neither of us wanted to go through the steep and dangerous snow couloir again.
+Moreover, we decided not to try looking for a way to safely bypass Point 7760 in the dark.
+So instead, we dropped about 300 feet over the rocks before returning to the snow gully.
+Another 1000-foot descent then put us at the tip of the buttress.

-The steep snow north of Point 7458 took us up the ridge.
-Then we retraced our steps to camp at sunset with breathtaking views on both sides.
-I later spent the night keeping rats away from my tent.
+The steep snow north of Point 7458 took us up the ridge and back toward the col. We then retraced our steps to camp at sunset with breathtaking views on both sides of the ridge.
+After hanging my food on a nearby tree, I spent the night keeping the pesky rats away from my tent.

 See more trip photos here.